 Scuffy the Tugboat

-In this classic Golden Book, Scuffy dreams of a bigger life far far away from his little toy shelf and far away from the man in the polka dot tie who owns him.
+In this classic Golden Book, Scuffy dreams of a bigger life far away from his little toy shelf and far away from the man in the polka dot tie who owns him.
 Recognizing the toy’s need to stretch his sea legs, the man deposits the helpless toy in his bathtub.
-Of course, this isn’t enough for the tugboat and the man gives in, taking Scuffy out to the local river.
+This isn’t enough for the tugboat and the man gives in, taking Scuffy out to the local river.

 Scuffy takes the opportunity to break free of his oppressive master and sails down the babbling brook.
 Life, it turns out, presents more than simple adventure: there’s an owl, a scary rabbit, bridges, rain, sandbags and finally the open sea.
 Faced with the anxiety of the limitless wild blue before him, Scuffy wishes for some savior–and gets it.
 The man in the polka dot tie scoops him up and takes him back home.
 Safe and sound, Scuffy cheerfully gives up his big dreams for the comfort of the old man’s bathtub.